 But I knew what they were saying and I was able to contribute.
 How?
 Well, while we were walking, it hit me.
 I thought about how one of the things people always ask you about your trip is, “How are you different?”
 It’s a hard question to answer because most changes happen slowly and you rarely notice them.
 But while at the Lantern Festival, I realized one difference I’d never noticed before: I understood non-verbal communication!
 From just facial expressions and tone of voice, I was able to get the gist of what people around me were saying.
 I didn’t need to know Chinese.
 This skill had crept so slowly into my life, so naturally, that it seemed like it had always been there.
 But it wasn’t until the festival I actually realized I had this skill.

 All the traveling I have done has helped me master non-verbal communication.
-Years of confused looks, pointing, sounds, miming, pigeon English was what I needed to allow me to understand people without using words.
-I can probably never have to learn another language and get by.
-They don’t speak English very well in Taipei but I get by.
-I point, grunt, act out things, and manage.
+Years of confused looks, pointing, sounds, miming, and pigeon English was what allowed me to get to the point of understanding people without using words.
+With this skill, I could probably never learn another language again and still get by anywhere.
+It’s working now; they don’t speak English very well in Taipei but I get by.
+I point, grunt, act out things, and I manage.

 That’s my challenge to you.
 Next time you are on the road, don’t learn the language.
 Don’t even speak.
 Try to foster understanding and communication without words.
 Point, use facial expressions, pantomime, act out what you want, draw — whatever it takes.
 Just don’t use words.
 Forget the local language.
-Don’t make a vain attempt with that phrasebook to figure out how to order food or ask what their name is.
+Don’t make a vain attempt with a phrasebook to figure out how to order food or ask what their name is.
 Forget it all.
 Be bold and develop a skill that will help you in all areas of your life.
 Because learning the non-verbal ways to communicate will help you communicate much better in all your areas of life and help you read situations and feelings for the rest of your life.
-You don’t need to do this all the time.
+(You don’t need to do this all the time.
 But try it once.
-I dare you.
+I dare you.)